In-Depth Track Visit: Virginia International Raceway (VIR)

 Turn 17 is an opening right hander.
 It is a non-event in low power cars and an important corner in high power cars.
 Look at the end of the exit curb on the left while in this corner to gauge your speed and power application.

-Previous article Project 981 Cayman - Build Series (Overview)
+Previous article Project 981 Cayman - LED Clear Side Markers (Episode 2)